WarningImHack3r/svelte-changelog/README.md

 wrapper around GitHub releases.
 **No data alteration is performed by the site other than for styling and rendering purposes**.

+### What is that "Log in with GitHub" button?

+With the growing amount of features and supported packages, the site went from requesting the GitHub API very few times to requesting it a lot.
+As such, the rate limit of the GitHub API was quickly reached, and the site became hard to browse.

+To solve this issue, I initially implemented a way to input a GitHub token in the website settings.
+This became the next week a full-fledged authentication system with GitHub OAuth, which is what you see today.

+**By logging in with GitHub, you will be able to browse the site without any rate limit issues**.
+You will also get access to more features, such as the ability to see the details of a pull request or issue directly on the site.

+The site does not store any data about you.
+The only thing the login system does is to store the token given by the GitHub authentication process in the browser's local storage to use it for the GitHub API requests.

+Logging in is entirely optional but highly recommended.
+You can remove the token from the website at any time by clicking the "Log out" button in your avatar dropdown.

 ## Missing a package?

 If you think I missed a package, you can either open an issue or directly contribute.